-The script editor is designed to allow you to quickly write test scripts from within the web app.
+With the script editor, you can quickly write test scripts from within the web app.

 Limitations of the script editor

-The script editor has access to all built-in k6 modules and remote modules available via the web.
-If you need to import a custom library or file for parameterization, you must trigger your test using the CLI.
+The script editor can access all built-in k6 modules and remote modules available via the web.
+However, If you need to import a custom library or file for parameterization, you must trigger your test using the CLI instead.